 If you’re doing other sports with your swimming training, this watch will definitely deliver.
 It has a whopping 80 pre-installed sports modes, so you’re sure that you will be provided with all the training data you will need.

-Moov Now™, a fitness tracker, is one of the most creative items on this list because of its audio guidance as you do your exercise–an AI that does what a human coach can do and more.
+Moov Now™ fitness tracker is one of the most creative items on this list because of its audio guidance as you do your exercise–an AI that does what a human coach can do and more.

 This unique product has a “personal fitness coach” feature, which guides you throughout your workout.
-It covers a wide array of exercises, which includes running, swimming, cycling, HIIT, and boxing.
+It covers a wide array of exercises, which include running, swimming, cycling, HIIT, and boxing.